Israel Museum: Shrine of the Book

 The Shrine of the Book houses the Dead Sea Scrolls, the oldest biblical manuscripts in the world, as well as rare early medieval biblical manuscripts.
-The scrolls were discovered in 1947–56 in 11 caves in and around the Wadi Qumran.
+The scrolls were discovered in 1947–56 in 11 caves in and around the site of Qumran.
 An elaborate planning process of seven years led to the building's eventual construction in 1965.
 This was funded by the family of David Samuel Gottesman, a Hungarian émigré, the philanthropist who had purchased the scrolls as a gift to the State of Israel.

 The building consists of a white dome over a building located two-thirds below the ground.
 The dome is reflected in a pool of water that surrounds it.
 Across from the white dome is a black basalt wall.
 The colors and shapes of the building are based on the imagery of the scroll of the War of the Sons of Light Against the Sons of Darkness; the white dome symbolizes the Sons of Light and the black wall symbolizes the Sons of Darkness.
 The interior of the shrine was designed to depict the environment in which the scrolls were found.
 There is also a permanent display on life in the Qumran, where the scrolls were written.
 The entire structure was designed to resemble a pot in which the scrolls were found.
 The shrine was designed by Armand Bartos and Frederick Kiesler, and was opened in 1965.

 As the fragility of the scrolls makes it impossible to display them all on a continuous basis, a system of rotation is used.
 After a scroll has been exhibited for 3–6 months, it is removed from its showcase and placed temporarily in a special storeroom, where it "rests" from exposure.
-The museum also holds other rare ancient manuscripts and displays the Aleppo Codex, which is from the 10th-century and is believed to be the oldest Bible codex in Hebrew.
+The museum also holds other rare ancient manuscripts and displays the Aleppo Codex, which is from the 10th century and is believed to be the oldest Bible codex in Hebrew.

 Second Temple model

-Adjacent to the Shrine is the Model of Jerusalem in the Second Temple Period, which reconstructs the topography and architectural character of the city as it was prior to its destruction by the Romans in 66 CE, and provides historical context to the Shrine's presentation of the Dead Sea Scrolls.
+Adjacent to the Shrine of the Book is the Model of Jerusalem in the Second Temple Period, which reconstructs the topography and architectural character of the city as it was prior to its destruction by the Romans in 70 CE and provides historical context to the Shrine's presentation of the Dead Sea Scrolls.
 Originally constructed on the grounds of Jerusalem's Holyland Hotel, the model, which includes a replica of Herod's Temple, is now a permanent feature of the museum's 20 acre campus.